-The latest America’s Cup foiling cats are providing a wonderful spectacle as they scorch round the racecourse, but how did foiling start and what are the issues involved?
+The biggest revolution to hit watersports has been foiling, but how did it start and what are the issues involved?
 Matthew Sheahan investigates

 If that’s a bit tough, here’s an alternative.
 Support a 70kg person and their boat in the water on a plank the size of a cricket bat.
 This one is much easier, the GCSE of hydrodynamics by comparison, with plenty of examples as to how it can be done thanks to the proliferation of foiling Moths around the world.